moszheng/Houdini-DependencyDuke/README.md

-# Dependency Duke - Houdini Material Collector
+# Dependency Duke - Houdini Assets Collector

 A Python script for SideFX Houdini that automatically **collects, organizes, and relocates all external file dependencies** from your scene, making your projects portable and self-contained.